duckdb/duckdb-web/docs/extensions/overview.md

 To make the DuckDB distribution lightweight, only a few essential extensions are built-in, varying slightly per distribution.
 Which extension is built-in on which platform is documented in the [list of official extensions](official_extensions#default-extensions).

-## Installing more extensions
+## Installing More Extensions

 To make an extension that is not built-in available in DuckDB, two steps need to happen:

 1. **Extension installation** is the process of downloading the extension binary and verifying its metadata.
 During installation, DuckDB stores the downloaded extension and some metadata in a local directory.
 From this directory DuckDB can then load the Extension whenever it needs to.
 This means that installation needs to happen only once.

 2. **Extension loading** is the process of dynamically loading the binary into a DuckDB instance.
 DuckDB will search the local extension directory for the installed extension, then load it to make its features available.
 This means that every time DuckDB is restarted, all